 So it’s time to take your students on a trip around the world.

-Enable all of your students to participate in the unit while you travel to 12 different countries and celebrate a different holiday tradition at each stop with this set of leveled, adapted readers.
+Enable all of your students to participate in the unit while you travel to 21 different countries and celebrate a different holiday tradition at each stop with this set of leveled, adapted readers, activities, recipes and more!

 Where are we traveling to?

 In this trip around the world, your students will travel to: